Natural Medicine for

 What Causes Cold and Flu Headaches?

-The suggestions in this page are general in nature and are for educational purpose only.
+The suggestions on this page are general in nature and are for educational purposes only.
 The recommendations do not take into account your specific needs.
 Before you make changes to your routine or embark on any herbal or nutritional supplements, it is wise to check with your healthcare professional.

 No viruses should be taken lightly.
 If the cold or flu symptoms don’t resolve quickly, seek medical advice from your healthcare professional.

-Any persistent cough, accompanied by a headache or fever and or yellow or green mucus, should be evaluated by a healthcare practitioner.
-Children with a persistent cough should see a doctor as soon as possible.
+Any persistent cough accompanied by a headache or fever and yellow or green mucus should be evaluated by a healthcare practitioner.
+Children with persistent coughs should see a doctor as soon as possible.

 Chicken soup for colds & flu’s